 The EC2 drivers report the host attribute PUBLIC_CLOUD = YES.
 Knowing this, you can use that attribute in your VM requirements.

 To force a VM deployment in a local host, use:

 To force a VM deployment in an EC2 host, use:

 SCHED_REQUIREMENTS = "PUBLIC_CLOUD = YES"

-VMs running on EC2 that were not launched through OpenNebula can be imported in OpenNebula.
+VMs running on EC2 that were not launched through OpenNebula can be imported into OpenNebula.

-If the user account that is going to be used does not have full permissions here is a table that summarizes the privileges required by ec2 driver.
+If the user account that is going to be used does not have full permissions, here is a table that summarizes the privileges required by the EC2 driver.

 |Write/DecodeAuthorizationMessage||Support all resources|